PeterHuberSg/StorageLib/DataModel.md

 Depending wether child is releasable or not, *StorageClassGenerator* creates a `StorageList<>` or just a `List<>` for the children collection.
-A challeng with released children is that they still link to their parents, especially when the `Parent` property in the child is not nullable.
+A challeng with released children is that they still link to their parents, especially when the `Parent` property in the child is not nullable or `readonly`.
 On the other hand, when looping through the children of a stored parent, one would expect to see only stored children, because `Release()` is the best we can do when wanting to delete something.
-There is nothing in C# that allows to delete an object. `StorageList<>` behaves like a `List<>`, but when enumerating
-its items, only stored children are shown when the parent is stored.
-A not stored parent can have only not stored children, which are shown when enumerating the children of a not stored parent.
+There is nothing in C# that allows to delete an object. `StorageList<>` behaves like a `List<>`, when enumerating its items, all children are shown.
+A stored parent can have stored and not stored children.
-`Getall()` allows to enumerate all children regardless if they are stored and `CountAll` returns the number of all children. `StorageList<>.Count` counts only the stored children for a stored parent.
+`GetStoredItems()` enumerates all stored children. `CountStoredItems` counts only the stored children for a stored parent.
+Note that a not stored parent will never have any stored children.

 ## Parent with multiple children using Dictionary<> or SortedList<>

-Sometimes it is necessary to find a child in the parent's children collection based on a child's property value (=key).
+Sometimes it is necessary to find a child in the parent's children collection based on a child's property value (=dictionary key).
 Example: Exchange rates (=children) stored in a currency (=parent) should be accessible by the date this exchange rate is valid for:

 ```csharp